US Sizzles In Rare Autumn Heat Wave - UrduPoint

 US Sizzles In Rare Autumn Heat Wave

-Washington was expected to hit 96 degrees Fahrenheit (36 Celsius) while October records were due to fall across the country, the National Weather Service said.
+Washington hit 97 degrees Fahrenheit (36 Celsius) late in the afternoon, according to the National Weather Service (NWS), surpassing the city's previous monthly record of 96 degrees on October 5, 1941.

+And October records were due to topple across the country, the NWS said.

 It's been so bad this week that some schools in Ohio and Maryland that have no air conditioning are sending children home early or closing altogether.